While instances of SMS spam are far less common than other digital scams, it still exists. Learn the signs of text spam and how to protect against it.

 If you did NOT give a brand your phone number, there is no way they should be reaching out to you with mass promotional texts.
 It’s safe to call that spam.

-If you did give a brand your phone number (for example you ordered something on Amazon and input your phone number) but did not check a box or consent to receiving promotional text messages, it is most likely spam.
+If you did give a brand your phone number (for example you ordered something on Amazon and input your phone number) but did not consent to receiving promotional text messages, it is most likely spam.

-If you gave a brand your number, like in the example above, and did give consent for text messaging in the context of something like order updates and the texts you receive are not related to what you agreed to, it is most likely spam.
+If you gave a brand your number, like in the example above, and did give consent for text messaging in the context of something informational like order updates BUT the texts you receive are not related to what you agreed to, it is most likely spam.

 No text marketer (not even a nonprofit) can ask for money, donations, or solicit any kind of financial entity from you over texts.